 Visiting Iceland in May means that you will have the opportunity to partake in an enormous wealth of different past times and activities, ranging from the relaxing to the adrenaline-fuelled.

-Though certain areas of the country are still inaccessible during May—such as the Central Highlands—a lot of experiences are still available as the summer months begin to roll in.
+Though some regions of the country are still inaccessible during May—such as the Central Highlands—many experiences are still available as the summer months begin to roll in.

 Hot springs are some of Iceland's more popular summer attractions.
-Thankfully, with relatively mild weather and calm winds, May is perhaps the best month to do just that.
+Thankfully, May is perhaps the best month to do just that with its relatively mild weather and calm winds.

 As opposed to hot spring hunting in the winter—a pastime that involves hopping around at sub-zero temperatures trying to recover your clothes from the wind—May makes taking a dip an experience to write home about.